Chasmanthe

 Chasmanthe Species and Varietals

 The genus Chasmanthe is a member of the plant family Iridaceae and includes just three species.
-The genus name is derived from the Greek words 'chasme' (gaping) and 'anthos' (flower).
+The genus name is derived from the Greek words chasme (gaping) and anthos (flower), referring to the open flowers with their large, extended upper petal.
 Chasmanthe grows best in zones 13 and 15-24, though they can be grown in most climates if the corms are dug up and stored during their dormant period.
 To find your zone, click here: Zone Map.

 Propagation